offnod/ML_projects/README.md

 Project05: NY housing

-Placeholder for current project integrating DOB and OSM data to aid in purchasing a home.
+Placeholder for current project integrating NYC Dept of Buildings and Open Street Map data to aid in purchasing a home.